Have you been injured in an accident that was not your fault?

 Have you suffered an injury at work and your employer was negligent?
 If so you may be able to claim compensation through your employer's liability insurance.

 Medical negligence (clinical negligence) is the term for when someone suffers injury or illness as the result of the carelessness of a doctor or other medical professional.
-If you have been the victim of clinical negligence, Quittance can help you make a claim against the NHS hospital or clinic that was at fault.
+If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you make a claim against a private clinic or NHS trust covering Sale, including Manchester University NHS Foundation Trust (Cobbett House, Oxford Road, Manchester, Greater Manchester).

-Under a CFA, Sale injury claimants will also not have to pay any fees upfront.
+Sale injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Sale, Greater Manchester and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Sale, Greater Manchester and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?